Portland Wharf Park

 55 acres | 22 hectares

-The park is bordered by significant landmarks: the Ohio River to the north, a railroad bridge to the east, a golf course to the west, and an earthen levee along with an elevated interstate highway to the south.
+The park sits within a notable landscape: the Ohio River creates its northern border, a railroad bridge stands to the east, a golf course spreads to the west, and to the south, an earthen levee runs alongside an elevated interstate highway.

-Visitors can explore this rich historical site through its walking paths and trails, which are part of the Louisville Loop.
-The park provides an educational resource with archaeological and interpretive work conducted in collaboration with institutions like the Portland Museum and the Kentucky Archaeological Survey.
+You can traverse this historical treasure via walking paths and trails that form part of the Louisville Loop.
+The site is an outdoor classroom where educational work continues through partnerships with the Portland Museum and the Kentucky Archaeological Survey.

-The park offers both paved trails and dirt paths that wind through the wooded areas along the riverbank.
-These trails provide opportunities for hiking, jogging, and nature exploration, though visitors should be aware that some areas may be less maintained.
+Both paved trails and dirt paths meander through wooded areas along the riverbank, making it suitable for hiking, jogging, and connecting with nature.
+Just note that some trail sections may be less maintained than others.

 All Features & Facilities